pionl/load-queue/readme.md

     }
 ```

+__Queue construct accepts:__
+ 1. The task function.
-`Queue` construct accepts the task function and number of concurrent jobs that can be ran (default 1).
+ 2. Number of concurrent jobs that can be ran (default 1).
+ 3. start timeout - defines if the start will use timeout function to throttle calls and
+ give time for start -> cancel use case (when user scrolls in list and etc).
+Set null to turn it off.
+ Default is 50ms (which is enough for fast scroll)

 ```javascript
 var queue = new Queue(loaderTask)